 Edinburgh’s also very beautiful and cultural.
 With Edinburgh castle at its heart, leafy parks and rolling meadows, plenty of museums and art galleries, and the Fringe – the world’s largest annual arts festival – there’s a lot to fall in love with.

 Another industry, another amazing alternative capital to make your home; Cardiff is a great place to be for budding media enthusiasts.
 The Welsh capital has a strong TV production industry, especially around the waterfront, Cardiff Bay.

-Not only does the BBC have its welsh headquarters and a major studio there – where episodes of popular shows like Doctor Who and Sherlock are filmed – but there are also loads of independent production companies.
+Not only does the BBC have its Welsh headquarters and a major studio there – where episodes of popular shows like Doctor Who and Sherlock are filmed – but there are also loads of independent production companies.

-When it comes to factors pushing people out of London, cost is one of more significant.
+When it comes to factors pushing people out of London, the cost is one of more significant.
 After all, it’s the sixth most expensive city in the world.
 If finding somewhere cheaper to live sounds like a good idea, check out Glasgow.

 And it you want to stay in England, Leicester also offers reasonable average rents and house prices around 30% lower than the UK average.

 Can you guess what the happiest city in the UK is?
 A survey by OPP, a business psychologist company, has the answer: Norwich.
 Amazingly, 77% of people there say that they love their job.
 Locals celebrate the city for still feeling like a tight-knit, friendly community, as well as being picturesque and affordable.